fastforwardlabs/mdffreport12/src/02-background.md

 There is a proliferation of algorithmic approaches that can help tackle an anomaly detection task and allow us to build solid models, at times even with just normal samples.
-But then what is the catch?
+But what is the catch?
 Do they really work?
 What could possibly go wrong?

 #### Contaminated normal examples